-- 1. Public input was given and reviewed at the January 15th, 2019 public hearing; and - 2.
-The Planning Commission feels the policies do comply with the purpose and intent of the Growth Management Act and does bring the County into compliance; and - 3.
-It is unlikely that adopting the policies will have a disruptive effect on the stability and continuation of land use patterns on land in Columbia County; and - 4.
-The policies do not unreasonably restrict or prevent use of land within Columbia County or the incorporated areas; and - 5.
-The public interest will best be served by the policies; and - 6.
+Public input was given and reviewed at the January 15th, 2019 public hearing; and

+The Planning Commission feels the policies do comply with the purpose and intent of the Growth Management Act and does bring the County into compliance; and

+It is unlikely that adopting the policies will have a disruptive effect on the stability and continuation of land use patterns on land in Columbia County; and

+The policies do not unreasonably restrict or prevent use of land within Columbia County or the incorporated areas; and

+The public interest will best be served by the policies; and

 That a public hearing was held pursuant to proper notice and the Planning Commission considered all comments by the public provided in said hearing.

+Final adoption of the Countywide Planning Policies herein will occur in conjunction with the adoption of the City of Dayton's 2020 periodic update to the Comprehensive Plan and associated development regulations.